Node.js

 Step 2 - Set the environment variable

 Set the environment variable TA_CONFIG_FILE.
-Use the path of the configuration file that you created in step 1 as the value for the environment variable.
+Use the path of the configuration file you created in step 1 as the value for the environment variable.
 For example, TA_CONFIG_FILE=./config.yaml.

-Configure using environment variable
+Configure using the environment variable

 If you wish to use environment variables, prepend TA to the YAML field you wish to set.
 For example, to set the service name, you would set TA_SERVICE_NAME=your_service_name.